Madam Satan

 Madam Satan has been called one of the oddest films DeMille made and certainly one of the oddest MGM made during Hollywood's "golden age".
 Thematically, this marked an attempt by DeMille to return to the boudoir comedies genre that had brought him financial success about 10 years earlier.

 Plot

+The first 50 minutes present four characters' relationships, with the next 1 hour and 10 minutes set on a Zeppelin trip.